Policy last updated

 Once the project proposal is approved, the VSBA will also communicate the decision regarding the delivery model of the project (i.e. school-led or VSBA-led).

-School-funded projects estimated to be between $100,000 (including GST) and $500,000 (including GST), and considered to be low-risk, will be led by the school.
+School-funded projects estimated to be between $150,001 (including GST) and $500,000 (including GST), and considered to be low-risk, will be led by the school, unless the school has requested VSBA to lead the project and that has been approved.
+In cases where the VSBA is leading the project the 5% Portfolio Asset Management Allowance (PAMA) fee will apply.

-School-funded projects estimated at or above $500,000 (including GST) or projects assessed to be high risk regardless of value, will be VSBA-led and attract a 5% Portfolio Asset Management Allowance fee.
+School-funded projects estimated at or above $500,000 (including GST) or projects assessed to be high risk regardless of value, will be VSBA-led and attract a 5% PAMA fee.

 Information required for the tender and contract process for consultants and contractors

-- between $50,001 to $200,000 (including GST in value) – at least 3 quotes are required
+- between $150,000 to $200,000 (including GST in value) – at least 3 quotes are required from suitably qualified consultants for construction services or contractors with a commercial builder’s license for construction works

-- between $200,001 to $500,000 (including GST in value) – formal tenders must be sought from a minimum of 3 builders
+- between $200,001 to $500,000 (including GST in value) – formal tenders must be sought from a minimum of 3 suitably qualified consultants for construction services or contractors with a commercial builder’s license for construction works

-For school-funded projects estimated to be $50,001 to $200,000 (including GST)
+For school-funded projects estimated to be $150,001 to $500,000 (including GST)

 Schools are required to provide the following documentation to the VSBA:

-- completed conflict of interest forms (Conflict of Interest form template available on the Resources tab)
+- completed conflict of interest forms (Conflict of interest form template available on the Resources tab)

-- written request seeking approval to engage a consultant on a school letterhead (Approval to Enter into Consultant Contracts template available on the Resources tab).
+- written request seeking approval to engage a consultant on a school letterhead (Approval to enter into consultant contracts template available on the Resources tab).

 Stage 2: Seek approval from the VSBA to proceed to construction tender and tender evaluation